Haivision/srt/docs/features/latency.md

 * `ATD[x] = ATS[x] - ETS[x]`

-The drift is then formed as:
+The drift is then calculated as:

 * `DRIFT[x] = average(ATD[x-N] ...
 ATD[x])`

-The value of the drift is tracked by appropriate number of samples and if it exceeds a threshold value, the drift value is applied to modify the base time.
-However, as you can see from the formula for ATD, the drift is simply taken from the real time when the packet was arrived, and the time when it would arrive, if the `prg_delay` and `net_delay` values were exactly the same as for the very first packet.
+The value of the drift is tracked over an appropriate number of samples.
+If it exceeds a threshold value, the drift value is applied to modify the base time.
+However, as you can see from the formula for ATD, the drift is simply taken from the actual time when the packet arrived, and the time when it would have arrived if the `prg_delay` and `net_delay` values were exactly the same as for the very first packet.
 ATD then represents the changes in these values.
-There can be two main factors that could result in having this value as nonzero:
+There can be two main factors that could result in having this value as non-zero:

-1. There has been observed a phenomenon in several types of networks that the very first packet arrives very quickly, but then as the data packets come in regularly, the network delay slightly increases and then stays for a long time with this increased value.
-This phenomenon could be mitigated by having a reliable value of RTT, so once it's observed as increased, a special factor could be used to decrease the positive value of the drift, but this currently isn't implemented.
-This phenomenon also isn't observed in every network, especially in a longer distance.
+1. A phenomenon has been observed in several types of networks where the very first packet arrives quickly, but as subsequent data packets come in regularly, the network delay slightly increases and then remains fixed for a long time at this increased value.
+This phenomenon can be mitigated by having a reliable value for RTT.
+Once the increase is observed a special factor could be applied to decrease the positive value of the drift.
+This isn't currently implemented.
+This phenomenon also isn't observed in every network, especially those covering longer distances.

-2. The clock speed on both machines isn't exactly the same, which means that if you decipher the ETS basing on the TS, after time it may result in values that even precede the STS (and this way suggesting as if the network delay was negative) or having an enormous delay (with ATS exceeding PTS).
-This is actually the main reason of tracking the drift.
+2. The clock speed on both machines (sender and receiver) isn't exactly the same, which means that if you decipher the ETS basing on the TS, over time it may result in values that even precede the STS (suggesting a negative network delay) or that have an enormous delay (with ATS exceeding PTS).
+This is actually the main reason for tracking the drift.